pferdone/wowmapper/README.md

 - StormLib (v8.20) enables wowmapper to access MPQ files to extract its content.
 See http://www.zezula.net/en/mpq/stormlib.html
 - GLM (v0.9.3.4) is my favorite OpenGL math library.
 See http://glm.g-truc.net/
 - Boost (v1.46.1).
 See http://www.boost.org/
+- Irrlicht (v1.8) is a very flexible and easy to use engine.
+See http://irrlicht.sourceforge.net/
+- libsquish (v1.11) is able to deal with DXT1/3/5 images.
+See http://code.google.com/p/libsquish/